nishayadav4245/2201641550079/README.md

 ## 1. System Overview

 ### 1.1 Purpose
-The AffordMed URL Shortener is a client-side web application that provides URL shortening services with comprehensive validation, security checks, and analytics tracking.
+The  URL Shortener is a client-side web application that provides URL shortening services with comprehensive validation, security checks, and analytics tracking.
 The system allows users to create shortened URLs with custom shortcodes and expiration times while maintaining detailed usage statistics.

 ### 1.2 Key Features
 - **URL Shortening**: Convert long URLs into short, manageable links